Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Before we wrap up the manual installation portion of this tutorial, I want to show you an advanced trick.
 This solution will help you achieve accurate event tracking when using multiple pixels.

-So far, we have only used one Facebook Base Pixel.
+So far, we have only used one Meta Base Pixel.
 But sometimes you might need more than one Base Pixel to fire on a single page.

 To simulate this situation, let’s copy this Base Pixel.
-We’ll call the copy FB- Base Pixel 02 and change the pixel ID code.
+We’ll call it FB- Base Pixel 02 and change the pixel ID code.
 Click Save.

 Screenshot of base pixel 2 tag configuration with name, HTML, and Save button highlighted

-Screenshot of shop product page with two base pixels in GTM and Facebook Pixel Helper highlighted
+Screenshot of shop product page with two base pixels in GTM and Meta Pixel Helper highlighted

 The Solution